Mike Duggan

 Michael Edward Duggan (born July 15, 1958) is an American lawyer, businessman, and politician serving as the 75th mayor of Detroit, Michigan since 2014.
-A member of the Democratic Party, Duggan previously served as the Wayne County Prosecutor from 2001 to 2004, and as the deputy county executive of Wayne County from 1987 to 2001.
+An independent, Duggan previously served as the Wayne County Prosecutor from 2001 to 2004, and as the deputy county executive of Wayne County from 1987 to 2001.

-Duggan received national attention following his election in 2013, in part for being the first White mayor of the majority-Black city since Roman Gribbs in the early 1970s, when Detroit's population still had a White majority.
-Duggan was reelected mayor in 2017 and 2021.
+Duggan received a bachelor's degree in 1980 and a Juris Doctor degree in 1983, both from the University of Michigan.
+He received national attention following his election in 2013, in part for being the first white mayor of the majority-black city since Roman Gribbs in the early 1970s, when Detroit's population still had a white majority.
+Duggan was reelected by landslide margins in 2017 and 2021.
 In 2020, he enjoyed an approval rating of over 68%, the highest approval rating of any mayor of Detroit.

+Duggan announced in November 2024 that he would not seek a fourth term as mayor.
+The following month, Duggan left the Democratic Party and announced his candidacy as an independent in the 2026 Michigan gubernatorial election.

 Early life and education

 Duggan was born in Detroit on July 15, 1958, to Patrick J. Duggan and Joan Colosimo.
 His paternal grandfather was from County Kilkenny, Ireland moving to Detroit at the age of 18, and his paternal grandmother was the child of Irish and German immigrants.
 Duggan spent his first six years at a home on Stansbury Street on the city's west side before moving to nearby Livonia in 1963.
-He graduated from Detroit Catholic Central High School, and then received a Bachelor of Arts from the University of Michigan in 1980, followed by a Juris Doctor degree from its law school in 1983.
+He graduated from Detroit Catholic Central High School.
+Duggan received a Bachelor of Arts from the University of Michigan in 1980 and a Juris Doctor in 1983.

 Early career

 As a Democrat, Duggan has served as an appointed and an elected official in Wayne County, Michigan, beginning in 1986 as Wayne County's assistant corporation counsel.
 He was deputy County Executive from 1987 to 2001 under Edward H. McNamara, and was elected prosecutor in 2000.
+He also served as the interim general manager of SMART, the region's public transit authority, from 1992 to 1996.

 Beginning in 2004, Duggan was president and CEO of the Detroit Medical Center.
 He was in this position when the formerly nonprofit DMC was sold to publicly traded Vanguard Health Systems in 2010.